farhatnadim/Algorithms/Udacity/Lab_Path_Planning/software-design.md

-*** Return shortest_Path
+* search
-**** Description:
+** Description:

-the function serach in src/BFS.h performs BFS to find to map the distances between the start node and the end node however it doesnt know how to return the shortest path, for the sake of simplicity and modularization , i will write a function that returns the shortest path by traversing the distance map from goal to start by stacking  the cells that have the lowest value in a list(any C++ type that represents a list is ok)
+The function search in src/BFS.h performs BFS to find to map the distances between the start node and the end node also it stores how many iterations until we reach a certain node while it is iterating it stores the parent of the currentnode in the currentnode index

 **** Specification